MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/migrate-report-server.md

   > There is not an inplace upgrade from SQL Server Reporting Services to Power BI Report Server.
 A migration is necessary.
   >
   >
-* You have a large scale deployment or update requirements
+* You have a large-scale deployment or update requirements
 * You're changing the hardware or topology of your installation
 * You encounter an issue that blocks upgrade